You are here

 In 2016, the OSCE participating States decided by consensus to renew the OSCE’s mandate with regard to connectivity and trade facilitation.
 Since then, the Office of the Co-ordinator of OSCE Economic and Environmental Activities (OCEEA) in the Secretariat, as well as the field operations have intensified their activities in trade facilitation.

-Currently, the OCEEA carries out a regional project to support Belarus, Kazakhstan and Moldova in setting up or strengthening the capacity of National Trade Facilitation Committees (NTFCs) with the aim, inter alia, to comply with the WTO Trade Facilitation Agreement (WTO TFA) and other relevant international standards.
+The OCEEA has been supporting through a regional project Belarus, Kazakhstan and Moldova in setting up or strengthening the capacity of National Trade Facilitation Committees (NTFCs) with the aim, inter alia, to comply with the WTO Trade Facilitation Agreement (WTO TFA) and other relevant international standards.

-OSCE field operations are very active with regard to trade facilitation.
+OSCE field operations are very active with regard to trade facilitation by organizing among others a wide range of capacity building activities and targeted trainings related to the various aspects of trade facilitation, transit transport development, customs and border regulations.
 For instance, the OSCE Border Management Staff College in Dushanbe, Tajikistan, provides targeted, technical assistance and capacity building to customs, trade and transport officials on risk analysis, non-intrusive inspection methods, trade facilitation and the development of trusted trader programmes.